Bucky O'Hare: Toy line

 In 1991, the toy company Hasbro released a line of action figures based closely on the Bucky O'Hare series.
 Most of the major characters were represented: Bucky O'Hare, Deadeye Duck, Willy DuWitt, Blinky, Bruiser and Commander Dogstar were the heroes released, and Toadborg, Air Marshall, Storm Toad Trooper and Al Negator were the villains that made it to the shelves.
-Two vehicles were released as well.
-The good guy vehicle was the Toad Croaker.
-The bad guy vehicle was the Toad Double Bubble.
+Two vehicles were released as well: the good guy vehicle was the Toad Croaker, while the bad guy vehicle was the Toad Double Bubble.

 The line was terminated before the next two series of action figures could be finished.
 There are several photographs available online of the unreleased figures, some completely painted with accessories, and others as unpainted prototypes.
 At least one photo shows the fully packaged Jenny, likely because this figure was completed in time for the first release, but was delayed to be part of the second.
 Several others show Pitstop Pete and Sly Leezard both as unpainted and as completed figures.
 Bucky in a spacesuit, Rumble Bee, Kamikaze Kamo and Total Terror Toad are the other finished figures.
 The mobile configuration of the chief villain Komplex (Komplex-2-Go in the arcade game), Digger, and Tri-Bot (a minor villain from the final episode) are the other unpainted prototypes known to exist from these photos.
 More recently, both an unpainted prototype and a fully finalized figure of Jenny was revealed online in a review video.

-In 2017, Boss Fight Studios began to release new Bucky O'Hare action figures.
+In 2017, Boss Fight Studios released new Bucky O'Hare action figures.
 These updated moulds feature multiple points of articulation and interchangeable hands and faces.
-The first two to be released were Bucky O'Hare and the much anticipated First Mate Jenny.
+The first figures that were released were Bucky O'Hare and the First Mate Jenny.
 Later releases included Stealth Mission Bucky, Astral Projection Jenny, Deadeye Duck, and the Storm Toad Trooper.
-Two promotional figures were also released; an Easter themed Bucky (moulded in chocolate themed colours) and a Corsair Canard Deadeye Duck who was packaged in a promotional steel lunch-box featuring Bucky O'Hare concept art.
-The line now has seen the introduction of Bruiser who is listed as a deluxe figure, and comes packaged in a window-box with Bruiser artwork and bio.
-Bringing a total of five figure moulds produced and nine figure variants released.
-The final two releases were a new figure mould of Mimi Lafleur, and an Aniverse colour variant of the Storm Toad.
-After that, Boss Fight Studio lost the license to produce any further figures, due to Continuity Comics having lost interest in the line.
+Two promotional figures were also released; an Easter themed Bucky (moulded in chocolate themed colors) and a Corsair Canard Deadeye Duck who was packaged in a promotional steel lunch-box featuring Bucky O'Hare concept art.
+The line also introduced Bruiser, who is listed as a deluxe figure and comes packaged in a window-box with Bruiser artwork and bio.
+Five figure moulds were produced and nine figure variants were released.
+The final two releases were a new figure mould of Mimi Lafleur, and an Aniverse color variant of the Storm Toad.
+After that, Boss Fight Studio lost the license to produce any further figures, due to Continuity Studios having lost interest in the line.